| Title: | Genetic Algorithm and Particle Swarm Optimization |

-This function allows to use genetic algorithm for numeric global optimization of real-valued functions.
+This function allows the use of a genetic algorithm for numeric global optimization of real-valued functions.

 fn |